simpixelated/take-home-assignment-react-simplyrets/README.md

 - between listing container and left side of window

 Sometimes there differences were only 1-3px, sometimes 20px+.
 I decided to pick the amount that looked best for each situation and stay consistent.
 Normally I would ask the designer about these issues.

+## Accessibility Issues

+When running accessibility checks with axe dev tools, it does flag a "serious" issue with the lack of sufficient color contrast, but that's based on the design, so it would be another issue to bring up with the designer.